-There is nothing new in this rant, but it is maddening to just sit by while a nearby neighbour is acting crazy.
+There is nothing new in this rant, but it is maddening to just sit by while a nearby neighbor is acting crazy.
 We all know that the craziness potentially affects everyone.
 I feel lucky to be a Canadian and although I am an older white male, Donald Trump does not speak for me.

 There is a lot of unhappiness in the U. S. It is very natural to want to blame unhappy conditions on somebody.
 Too many think it must be the "other".
 In some cases it is immigrants and in other cases it is dishonest politicians.
 A few realize that the 1% has disproportionate power and are using it to maintain their spot in the pecking order with little regard to those less fortunate.